hm-lang/core/proposals/README.md

 # if the instance is passed into a function which takes a parent class,
 # that function scope can reassign the method to Null (since the parent
 # class has no restrictions).
-# TODO: `Child::optionalMethod = Null` looks wrong (no modifying a :: variable) but it should be right
-#       (we only want to modify the ::optionalMethod overload, not an ;;optionalMethod overload).
-#       we probably need to specify the whole function overload here.
+# TODO: we probably need to specify the whole function overload here.
 Child optionalMethod = Null
-# TODO: does this work? but might look like trying to do a `?; int` function.
+# TODO: but this looks like defining the function to return Null.
-Child optionalMethod?(Me, Z: dbl); int = Null Child::optionalMethod?(Z: dbl); int = Null      # should be the same
+Child::optionalMethod?(Z: dbl); int = Null      # should be the same
 # TODO: maybe need to erase it.
 erase(Child, optionalMethod?(Me, Z: dbl); int)